 Knowledge, Skills and Abilities:

-Ability to work effectively with a wide range of constituencies in a diverse community; working effectively, compassionately and creatively.
+Ability to work effectively with a wide range of constituencies in a diverse community; working effectively, compassionately and creatively with youth ages 5 through 18, and adults ages 18 and up.

 Ability to work well with volunteer-based associations/committees as well as the public and address their questions courteously and tactfully.